vj-sananda/hw_interview_questions/control/vert_ucode_quicksort/README.md

 # Problem Statement

-Sort an input array using the quicksort algorithm implemented as a horizontally encoded micro-sequencer.
+Sort an input array using the quicksort algorithm implemented as a vertically encoded micro-sequencer.

 # Implementation

-Any sufficiently complex controller, particularlly one that is programmable, begins to appear not dissimilar to a traditional microprocessor datapath.
+Any sufficiently complex controller, particularly one that is programmable, begins to appear not dissimilar to a traditional microprocessor datapath.
 Micro-code represents the signals used within a programmable data path to enable to various gates to perform some